hmil/hmil.github.io/source/_posts/how-ui-frameworks-grab-control.md

 But in my opinion understanding how a library solves the paradox of control is the key to understanding how it works as a whole.
 It is the very core of the system, and every other technical decision seems to follow from it as an unavoidable consequence.

-As a gift for sticking by until the end, I'll leave you with this table which recaps the strategy used by each framework and the strengths and weaknesses inherent of each strategy.
+As a parting gift, I'll leave you with this recap table:

 Library | Strategy | Pros | Cons
 --------|----------|------|------